BlazeChron/BlazeChron/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I like game dev and learning sysadmin.
+I like game dev and am learning databases and sysadmin.

-Currently working on a game project called Betrayal Seven, a single player card game.
+Currently working on a game project called fish_game, a short fishing game to implement databases with

+Betrayal Seven is on the backburner for now T-T.

 You can find my games on itch at https://blazechron.itch.io/

-I am working on a personal website https://blazechron.github.io/
+I am also working on a personal website: https://blazechron.github.io/

+Planning to fully convert it into threejs, as well as to implement a database.